WordPress/gutenberg/docs/meta-box.md

 `INITIALIZE_META_BOX_STATE` comes in, the store will update any active meta box areas by setting the `isActive` flag to `true`.
 Once this happens React will check for the new props sent in by Redux on the `MetaBox` component.
-If that `MetaBox` is now active, instead of rendering null, a `MetaBoxIframe` component will be rendered.
-The `MetaBox` component is the container component that mediates between the `MetaBoxIframe` and the Redux Store. *If no meta boxes are active, nothing happens.
+If that `MetaBox` is now active, instead of rendering null, a `MetaBoxArea` component will be rendered.
+The `MetaBox` component is the container component that mediates between the `MetaBoxArea` and the Redux Store. *If no meta boxes are active, nothing happens.
 This will be the default behavior, as all core meta boxes have been stripped.*